Alamin951/Study/Java/ExceptionHandling.md

 # GlobalExceptionHandler
-	create a class and with @ControllerAdvice anotation
+create a class and with @ControllerAdvice annotation

 Exception Handler:
 The @ExceptionHandler is an annotation used to handle the specific exceptions and sending the custom responses to the client

 Any class annotated with @ControllerAdvice will become a controller-advice class which will be responsible for handling exceptions.
 Under this class we make use of annotations provided as @ExceptionHandler, @ModelAttribute, @InitBinder.

-ResponseEntityExceptionHandler is a convenient base class for @ControllerAdvice classes that wish to provide centralised exception handling across all @RequestMapping methods through @ExceptionHandler methods.
+ResponseEntityExceptionHandler is a convenient base class for @ControllerAdvice classes that wish to provide centralized exception handling across all @RequestMapping methods through @ExceptionHandler methods.

-ResponseEntityExceptionHandler is a convenient base class for @ControllerAdvice classes that wish to provide centralised exception handling across all @RequestMapping methods through @ExceptionHandler methods.
+ResponseEntityExceptionHandler is a convenient base class for @ControllerAdvice classes that wish to provide centralized exception handling across all @RequestMapping methods through @ExceptionHandler methods.
 It provides methods for handling internal Spring MVC exceptions.
 It returns a ResponseEntity in contrast to DefaultHandlerExceptionResolver which returns a ModelAndView